umanni/Fullstack-Developer/README.md

 # The Test
 Here we'll try to simulate a "real sprint" that you'll, probably, be assigned while working as Fullstack at Umanni.
 # The Task
-- Create a responsive application with Phoenix Framework to manage users.
+- Create a responsive application to manage users.
 - A user must have:
 1- full_name
 2- email